Home

 To a culture which fears failure, resists natural balance of cycles, and lacks spiritual connection with the Divine, dying is a terror to be avoided at all costs.

-But what does death mean to witches?
+But what does death mean to Witches?
 What is a Wiccan perspective on life and the afterlife?

 Beautiful Mortality

-While a loved one's passage is always painful, witches don't shrink from the natural processes of life.
+While a loved one's passage is always painful, Witches don't shrink from the natural processes of life.
 The Wheel turns, and sometimes things must be let go.

 We also know the Wheel will turn again, and things that have been lost will be returned to us.
 The form may change, but nothing is ever really lost.